IvanUkhov/blog/_posts/2020-02-03-net-promoter.md

 enables information exchange through a common ancestor. _Multinomial_ refers to the distribution used for modeling the response variable.
-The family of multinomial distributions is appropriate, since we work with counts of events falling into one of several categories: promoters, neutrals, and detractors; see Equation (2).
+The family of multinomial distributions is appropriate, since we work with counts of events falling into one of several categories: detractors, neutrals, and promoters; see Equation (2).
 The response for each cell is then as follows:

 $$